Tenth Court of Appeals

 Cases transferred from other courts of appeals, e.g., Dallas, Houston, will be heard where they originated unless the parties agree for argument to be held in Waco.
 Again, the notice of setting will contain information about the time and place of the argument.

-No, not at this time.
-Furthermore, the Court does not allow broadcasting or recording devices in the courtroom during oral argument, i.e., no photographs, video recordings, or audio recordings may be made of oral arguments.
+The Court makes audio records of inhouse oral argument.
+The Court does not allow broadcasting or recording devices in the courtroom during oral argument, i.e., no photographs, video recordings, or audio recordings may be made of oral arguments.

 Arguments are 20 minutes per side with 5 minutes for rebuttal unless a prior motion has been granted allowing additional time.
 Multiple parties on the same side shall allocate their 20 minutes among themselves.
 The Court has an electronic system that displays the time remaining, a yellow warning light, and a red light when time has expired.
 The argument must end when time has expired.